vpelletier/pprofile/README.rst

 This also means that the sum of the percentage of all lines can exceed 100%.
-It can reach the number of concurrent threads (200% with 2 threads being busy for the whole profiled executiong time, etc).
+It can reach the number of concurrent threads (200% with 2 threads being busy for the whole profiled execution time, etc).

 Example with 3 threads (same as first example, this time with thread profiling enabled)::